BaiXiongjun/OB_arduino_core_samd/README.md

-# Arduino Core for SAMD21 CPU
+# Open Bionics Chestnut Core for SAMD21 CPU

-This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).
+This repository contains the source code and configuration files of the modified Arduino Core for Atmel's SAMD21 processor (used on the Open Bionics Chestnut board).

 ## Installation on Arduino IDE

 This core is available as a package in the Arduino IDE cores manager.
 Just open the "Boards Manager" and install the package called:

-"Arduino SAMD Boards (32-bit ARM Cortex-M0+)"
+"Open Bionics - Developer Boards"

 ## Support